awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselineassociation.md

 Debian Server and Ubuntu Server instances use APT\.
 For APT operations, Patch Manager requires `Python 3`\.
 SUSE Linux Enterprise Server instances use Zypper\.
 For Zypper operations, Patch Manager requires `Python 2.6` or later\.

-After a scan completes, or after all approved and applicable updates have been installed, with reboots performed as necessary, patch compliance information is generated on an instance and reported back to the Patch Compliance service\.
+After a scan is complete, or after all approved and applicable updates have been installed, with reboots performed as necessary, patch compliance information is generated on an instance and reported back to the Patch Compliance service\.

 **Note**
 If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaselineAssociation` document, the instance isn't rebooted after Patch Manager runs\.
 For more information, see [Parameter name: `RebootOption`](#patch-manager-about-aws-runpatchbaselineassociation-parameters-norebootoption)\.